rickrodness/cse15l-lab-reports/lab_report_2.md

 ```

 ## StringServer
-- StringServer is the main point of the application.
-It takes a port number as an argument and starts the server on the provided port using the StringHandler to process requests.
+- StringServer is the main entry point of the application.
+It takes a port number as an argument and then starts the server on the provided port using the StringHandler to process requests

   ```java